 Although you may be entitled to Workers' Compensation benefits, your employer or the insurance company may try to deny your claim.
 A lawyer who handles these types of cases may be able to help assemble medical evidence that will demonstrate your injury being a result of work duties.

-Contacting a Des Moines Work Injury Lawyer
+Contacting an Iowa Work Injury Lawyer

 The lawyer team at Walker, Billingsley & Bair work hard to level the field between injured Iowans and insurance companies.
 To learn more about what our legal team will do to help you protect your Iowa Workers Compensation claim, contact Walker, Billingsley & Bair to schedule a no-cost consultation.
 Call (888) 435-9886 for immediate legal assistance.